muratk5n/thirdwave/en/2017/07/the-next-decade-friedman.md

 the same during the next ten years as it was in the twentieth century.
-The United States must continue to do everything it can to block a German-Russian entente and to limit the effect that Russia’s sphere of influence might have on Europe, because the very presence of a militarily powerful Russia changes the way Europe behaves.
+The United States must continue to do everything it can to block a German-Russian entente and to limit the effect that Russia’s sphere of influence might have on Europe..

 Russia